 Is electronic filing secure?

 Yes.
-No one sees your tax information except you, your tax professional (if applicable), the IRS, and the Wisconsin Department of Revenue.
-There are no worries about mail delivery or paper shuffling or inappropriate people seeing your personal or financial information.
+No one sees your tax information except you, your tax professional (if applicable), the IRS, and DOR.
+There are no worries about mail delivery, paper shuffling, or unauthorized people seeing your personal or financial information.
 Internet companies that provide online tax preparation use the industry standard Secure Sockets Layer (SSL) protocol to encrypt your personal data.

 Do I have to electronically file my federal and state income tax returns at the same time?

 Wisconsin is a "piggyback" state.
 That means Wisconsin's electronic filing program works with the federal electronic filing program.
 If you file online or through a tax preparer, you normally file both your federal and state income tax returns together.

-If you e-file your federal return, you can still e-file your Wisconsin return at a later time, if your software supports state-only returns.
-Or you can use the department's free Wisconsin
+If you e-file your federal return, you can still e-file your Wisconsin return at a later time if:

 Can all income tax forms and schedules be filed electronically?